increase conversions on your website

 Small buttons make it difficult for mobile users to complete actions.
 If they struggle to tap a purchase button or fill out a form, frustration sets in, increasing drop-offs and reducing conversions.

 Call-to-action buttons like “Buy Now,” “Get a Quote,” and “Sign Up” must be easy to tap without zooming in.
-Buttons should be at least 48×48 pixels and spaced out to prevent accidental clicks.
-A clear, touch-friendly interface keeps users engaged, guiding them smoothly through the conversion process.
+As a rule of thumb, buttons should be at least 48×48 pixels and spaced out to prevent accidental clicks.
+A clear, touch-friendly interface guides users smoothly through the conversion process.

 13

 Pop-ups that cover the screen or are difficult to close frustrate mobile users.
-If visitors can’t access the content they came for, they’ll bounce before converting.
-Google also penalises intrusive pop-ups, which can hurt search rankings and reduce organic traffic.
+If visitors cannot reach the content they came for, they’ll bounce before converting.
+Google also penalises intrusive interstitials on mobile, which can hurt search rankings and reduce organic traffic.

-If pop-ups are necessary, they should be small, easy to close, and only appear at the right moment-like when a user is about to exit.
-Non-intrusive lead capture methods, such as sticky banners or slide-ins, can drive conversions without ruining the user experience.
+If pop-ups are necessary, keep them small, easy to close, and timed for the right moment, such as when a user is about to exit.
+Non-intrusive lead capture methods, like sticky banners or slide-ins, can drive sign-ups without ruining the experience.

 14

 Tiny text forces users to pinch and zoom, making content harder to read.
-If users struggle to scan your headlines, pricing details, or call-to-action buttons, they’re less likely to engage or convert.
+If users struggle to scan your headlines, pricing details, or call-to-action buttons, they are less likely to engage or convert.

 Accessible Web states that font sizes below 16px can negatively affect readability and accessibility, making it harder for users to interact with content effectively.
-Readable text ensures users can quickly absorb information, reducing friction and increasing the chances of them following through with a purchase or inquiry.
+Readable text helps users absorb information quickly, reducing friction and increasing the chance they follow through with a purchase or enquiry.

 15

-Assuming your site works perfectly on all devices is a costly mistake.
+Assuming your site works perfectly on every device is a costly mistake.
 A page that loads well on an iPhone may break on an Android.
-If users experience broken layouts, slow load times, or missing elements, they won’t stay to complete a transaction.
+If users hit broken layouts, slow load times, or missing elements, they will not stay to complete a transaction.

-Regularly testing your website on different devices and screen sizes helps catch conversion-killing issues before they cost you sales.
-Use Chrome DevTools Device Mode for in-browser mobile testing or check mobile usability on real devices to ensure performance.
-A site that works flawlessly across all mobile platforms keeps users engaged and maximises conversions.
+Regularly testing your website across devices and screen sizes catches conversion-killing issues before they cost you sales.
+Use Chrome DevTools Device Mode for in-browser checks, then confirm on real handsets, since emulators do not always reveal touch and performance problems.
+A site that holds up across mobile platforms keeps users engaged.

 16